ricky-santos/apollo-electronics-trend-analysis/README.md

 - The Macbook Air Laptop and the Apple iPhone had the second and third highest refund rates respectively.

 *Available data only has refunds for purchases occuring up until July 2021 as no purchases made after that have refunds time-stamped befor the end of 2022.
 Refund losses account for 12% of sales up to July 2021.

+## Regional Analysis
+North America accounted for half of sales and orders with EMEA (29%), APAC (12%) and LATAM (7%) accounting for the rest.
+All regions followed the same general trend lines for sales and orders.

  ## Recommendations:
  The pandemic bump was drastic and Apollo was not able to sustain its growth, but a few opportuninties could help the company push for the future.